carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 i.e., use [Jekyll's tag link](https://jekyllrb.com/docs/templates/#links) and the name of the file.

-## Episode Header

-Each episode's [YAML][yaml] header must contain:

-*   the episode's title
-*   time estimates for teaching and exercises
-*   motivating questions
-*   lesson objectives
-*   a summary of key points

-These values are stored in the header so that [Jekyll][jekyll] will read them and make them accessible in other pages as `site.episodes.the_episode.key`, where `the_episode` is the particular episode and `key` is the key in the [YAML][yaml] header.
-This lets us do things like
-list each episode's key questions in the syllabus on the lesson home page.

 ## Episode Structure

-The episode layout template in `_layouts/episode.html` automatically creates an introductory block that summarizes the lesson's teaching time, exercise time, key questions, and objectives.
-It also automatically creates a closing block that lists its key points.
-In between,
 authors should use only:

 *   paragraphs